AllenNeuralDynamics/nmcp-client/README.md

 ### Authentication
-By default the service requires basic authentication when `NODE_ENV` is set to `production`.
+By default, the service requires basic authentication when `NODE_ENV` is set to `production`.
 The authentication is not designed for multi-user, public instances.
 It is simply intended to prevent inadvertent use by internal users prior to data being fully vetted and ready for internal consumption.